Chart Color Schemes

 Hamersley Range Corridor

 A designated priority common-use transmission infrastructure corridor in the Pilbara, Western Australia, connecting the Boodarie Strategic Industrial Area (SIA) and Port Hedland with the eastern edge of the Hamersley Range.
-It is a critical component of the Pilbara Energy Transition (PET) Plan, designed to support iron ore and lithium mining, and unlock high-quality wind and solar renewable generation for industrial decarbonisation.
-APA Group has been awarded Priority Project status for this corridor.
+Part of the Pilbara Energy Transition (PET) Plan, it facilitates the connection of iron ore and lithium mines to high-quality wind and solar renewable generation.
+APA Group has been awarded Priority Project status to develop the corridor, which will eventually form an interconnected 'pit to port' common-use electricity network between Newman and Port Hedland.

 Hedland Village Shopping Centre